 For years, Google has been using machine learning for several tasks, including Autocorrecting misspelled words or showing useful results.
-Whats’s more, they also created an individual’s virtual assistant called Google Assistant.
+Moreover, they also created an individual virtual assistant called Google Assistant.
 Just Say ‘OK Google,’ and your assistant is ready to help you perform various tasks.

 As their blog suggests, “Pathways is a new way of thinking about AI that addresses many of the weaknesses of existing systems and synthesizes their strengths.
 Pathways will enable us to train a single model to do thousands or millions of things.”

 Today’s AI systems are trained from scratch for each new problem.
 It requires much more data to learn each new task.
 Plus, it is time-consuming.

 Jeff Dean, Google Senior Fellow and SVP of Google Research said, “Imagine if, every time you learned a new skill (jumping rope, for example), you forgot everything you’d learned – how to balance, how to leap, how to coordinate the movement of your hands – and started learning each new skill from nothing.”

 This problem may end up with Pathways architecture.
 Unlike other old methods, you don’t have to start from scratch every time.